casudo/life-stats-movies/README.md

 ## Planned for the future

 - Little GUI with input for the constants file and progress bar?
-- Dont enricht movies if they are already have an IMDb ID
-- Enrichement should be a function which gets called after matchering is done
-- Support for other languages than English
+- Support for other languages titles than English
 - Dont hardcode the column indexes
+- Add way for visualization

 ---